eLFuvo/yii2-import-wizard/README.md

 Configure
 ---------

-Configure desired storage option for the import result and the available import adapters
+Configure desired storage option for the import result and available import adapters

 ```php
 // in common app config